bcbrookman/homelab/docs/content/infrastructure-layer.md

 ![logical network topology diagram](assets/homelab-logical-network-topology.svg)

-As illustrated in the logical topology diagram above, traffic to and from each VLAN is polcied by firewalls.
+As illustrated in the logical topology diagram above, traffic to and from each VLAN is policed by firewalls.
 In general, the firewall rules restrict access according to the following table.

 |Source|Allowed Destinations|
 |------|--------------------|